 - Cream together the butter & sugar in a large bowl until it becomes light & fluffy.

 - Sift in your flour & cornflour and mix to form a stiff dough.
 Tip the dough onto a floured worktop and gently knead until smooth.

 - Roll your dough to around 1cm thick and cut into your desired shapes.
 Transfer each shortbread to your pre-greased baking trays and prick each one with a fork on top.

-- Bake at 160°c for around 15-20 minutes until the edges of the shortbread are golden.
+- Bake in your pre-heated oven for around 15-20 minutes until the edges of the shortbread are golden.